 In order to apply to Campbellsville University’s accredited online master’s degree in social work, students must complete or submit for review the following steps:

 - Online application

-- Completed Carver School MSW graduate program application form and field practicum application
+- Completed Carver School MSW graduate program application form (sent via Adobe Sign)

-- Three recommendations using the standardized social work program recommendation form as presented in the MSW program application packet
+- Three recommendations using the standardized social work program recommendation form (sent via Adobe Sign)

 Applicants pursuing only the advanced standing track must have: